Bruker (NASDAQ:BRKR) Releases FY 2021 Earnings Guidance

 Bruker (NASDAQ:BRKR) issued an update on its FY 2021 earnings guidance on Monday morning.
 The company provided earnings per share (EPS) guidance of $1.880-$1.930 for the period, compared to the Thomson Reuters consensus estimate of $1.890.
 The company issued revenue guidance of $2.33 billion-$2.37 billion, compared to the consensus revenue estimate of $2.34 billion.

-Bruker (NASDAQ:BRKR) last released its quarterly earnings data on Tuesday, May 4th.
-The medical research company reported $0.44 EPS for the quarter, topping analysts’ consensus estimates of $0.32 by $0.12.
-The firm had revenue of $554.70 million during the quarter, compared to the consensus estimate of $506.56 million.
-Bruker had a net margin of 9.63% and a return on equity of 26.44%.
-The firm’s revenue was up 30.8% on a year-over-year basis.
-During the same quarter in the previous year, the company posted $0.14 earnings per share.
-As a group, research analysts expect that Bruker will post 1.89 earnings per share for the current fiscal year.
+Bruker (NASDAQ:BRKR) last issued its quarterly earnings data on Sunday, August 1st.
+The medical research company reported $0.44 earnings per share for the quarter, beating the Zacks’ consensus estimate of $0.38 by $0.06.
+The firm had revenue of $570.80 million during the quarter, compared to analyst estimates of $541.63 million.
+Bruker had a return on equity of 29.26% and a net margin of 10.49%.
+The business’s quarterly revenue was up 34.4% compared to the same quarter last year.
+During the same quarter last year, the business posted $0.21 earnings per share.
+Equities analysts anticipate that Bruker will post 1.92 earnings per share for the current fiscal year.

-A number of equities research analysts have issued reports on BRKR shares.
-SVB Leerink raised their target price on Bruker from $80.00 to $85.00 and gave the company an outperform rating in a research note on Friday, June 18th.
-BTIG Research raised their target price on Bruker from $73.00 to $80.00 and gave the company a buy rating in a research note on Thursday, May 6th.
-Cleveland Research upgraded Bruker from a neutral rating to a buy rating and set a $75.00 target price on the stock in a research note on Tuesday, June 15th.
-Finally, Zacks Investment Research cut shares of Bruker from a buy rating to a hold rating and set a $73.00 price objective on the stock. in a research note on Wednesday, June 9th.
-One research analyst has rated the stock with a sell rating, four have given a hold rating and three have issued a buy rating to the stock.
-The company presently has an average rating of Hold and a consensus target price of $66.20.
+A number of brokerages have recently weighed in on BRKR.
+Citigroup raised their price objective on Bruker from $75.00 to $85.00 and gave the company a neutral rating in a research report on Tuesday, August 3rd.
+Cleveland Research raised shares of Bruker from a neutral rating to a buy rating and set a $75.00 price target for the company in a report on Tuesday, June 15th.
+Zacks Investment Research downgraded shares of Bruker from a buy rating to a hold rating and set a $73.00 price target for the company. in a report on Wednesday, June 9th.
+Wells Fargo & Company increased their price target on shares of Bruker from $70.00 to $85.00 and gave the company an equal weight rating in a report on Tuesday, August 3rd.
+Finally, BTIG Research increased their price target on shares of Bruker from $73.00 to $80.00 and gave the company a buy rating in a report on Thursday, May 6th.
+One research analyst has rated the stock with a sell rating, four have issued a hold rating and three have issued a buy rating to the company.
+Bruker has a consensus rating of Hold and a consensus target price of $71.20.

 Bruker Corporation develops, manufactures, and distributes scientific instruments, and analytical and diagnostic solutions in the United States, Europe, the Asia Pacific, and internationally.
 The company operates through three segments: Bruker Scientific Instruments (BSI) Life Science, BSI NANO, and Bruker Energy & Supercon Technologies.